BiomedSciAI/fuse-med-ml/CONTRIBUTING.md

 Once you have submitted your PR:

-- Note that a PR is considered for review only if Travis CI builds successfully
+- Note that a PR is considered for review only if Jenkins' builds successfully
 - Upon approval, PR is to be merged using the "squash and merge" option, so that the commit history remains linear and readable

 ## Styleguides